1.1 -Basics of geological modeling with GemPy

 Faults are treated as independent groups and must be younger than the groups they affect.
 The relative order between different faults defines their tectonic relationship (the first entry is the youngest).

 For a model with simple sequential stratigraphy, all layer formations can be assigned to one series without an issue.
 All unit boundaries and their order would then be determined by interface points.
-However, to model more complex lithostratigraphical relations and interactions, separate series definition becomes important.
-For example, modeling an unconformity or an intrusion that disrupts older stratigraphy would require declaring a “newer” series.
+However, to model more complex lithostratigraphical relations and interactions, separate series definitions become important.
+For example, modeling an unconformity or an intrusion that disrupts older stratigraphy would require declaring a younger series.

-By default, we create a simple sequence inferred from the data:
+By default, a simple sequence/group is created inferred from the data as shown above.

 Our example model comprises four main layers (plus an underlying basement that is automatically generated by GemPy) and one main normal fault displacing those layers.
-Assuming a simple stratigraphy where each younger unit was deposited onto the underlying older one, we can assign these layer formations to one series called “Strat_Series”.
+Assuming a simple stratigraphy where each younger unit was deposited onto the underlying older one, we can assign these layer formations to one structural group called “Strat_Series”.
 For the fault, we declare a respective “Fault_Series” as the first key entry in the mapping dictionary.
-We could give any other names to these series, the formations however have to be referred to as named in the input data.
+We could give any other names to these series; the formations, however, have to be referred to as named in the input data.

 gp.map_stack_to_surfaces(